Dannysong98/ISS_pyIRIS/README.md

 In the type of Eng's data, Each image is composed of 4 channels, of which, the first 3 channels means blobs with distinction by 3 pseudo-colors and the last one means background.
 Then, each continuous 4 images are made a Round, also named a Cycle.
 So, there are 12 pseudo-colors in a Round.
 For example, the Eng's data (CH Eng, Nat.
 Methods, 2017) include 5 Rounds, 20 images, 80 channels in any of shooting region.

-## The directory structure of data
+## The directory construction form of data
-### Directory structure of R Ke
+### Directory construction form of R Ke

-The Directory structure of R Ke we recommended is like following table:
+The Directory construction form of R Ke we recommended is like following table:

-	data
+	data directory
 	|---cycle 1
 	|   |---Y5.tif
 	|   |---FAM.tif